-In 2019, the International Finance Corporation, a member of the World Bank Group, recognized ACPT as the world's first net zero certified building under its EDGE green building rating system.
+In 2019, the International Finance Corporation (IFC), a member of the World Bank Group, recognized ACPT as the world's first Zero Carbon certified building under its EDGE green building rating system.
+Zero Carbon status is awarded to EDGE-certified projects that have offset 100% of their operational emissions and have reached at least 40% energy savings onsite compared to a base case building.
 This recognition is in addition to its LEED and BERDE certification achieved previously.
-In 2020 until todate, ACPT was awarded with the WELLTM Health-Safety Rating seal by the International WELL Building InstituteTM (IWBITM) which certifies the building's safe operations even during the global pandemic.
+In 2020 until to-date, ACPT was awarded with the WELLTM Health-Safety Rating seal by the International WELL Building InstituteTM (IWBITM) which certifies the building's safe operations even during the global pandemic.
+Also in 2020, the building earned its Advancing Net Zero Energy certification from PHILGBC.

 In 2016, CLLC commenced the development of Cebu Exchange Project (Cebu Exchange), a 38-storey office building in Barangay Lahug, Cebu City.
-The Cebu Exchange was awarded LEED Gold and BERDE 5-Star.
-In 2020, the project was awarded WELL precertification by IWBITM.
-The project is on track for its EDGE certification.
+The Cebu Exchange was awarded LEED Gold and PHILGBC's BERDE 5-star.
+The project acquired in 2020 a WELL precertification by IWBITM.
+Furthermore in 2022, Cebu Exchange was recognized with the WELLTM Health-Safety Rating seal.
+And in 2023, IFC also certified Cebu Exchange as an Edge Advanced (Zero Carbon Ready) building.
 Besides being designed to be a world-class workplace, Cebu Exchange is envisioned to be a complete ecosystem, with four retail floors for the convenience of its occupants.
 With a gross floor area of 108,564 sqm, Cebu Exchange boasts of being the largest multi-certified green and healthy building in the country.
-The construction of Cebu Exchange commenced in the second guarter of 2018 and was substantially completed in 2022.
+The construction of Cebu Exchange commenced in the second quarter of 2018 and was substantially completed in 2022.